The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 There’s a large infotainment screen with Ford’s SYNC3 system aboard for satnav, audio and so on.
 Like everything to do with Ford, it’s not the prettiest (in fact it’s disappointingly ugly), but the functions are easy to operate (although we’ve had a couple of Fords where the system has been slow to load), and there’s smartphone connectivity.

 FordConnect comes as standard, with a wifi hotspot for up to 10 devices, and there’s a FordPass app which includes a vehicle locator.
 Cruise control, massaging seats and wireless charging come with Titanium spec.
+In addition to the power, suspension and steering upgrades ST version gets snazzy Recaro sports seats and a bit of extra branding around the cabin but could look funkier, given how fun it is to drive.

 Power for a Ford Puma